nikbearbrown/NanoLex/Data/NanoLex_1.md

 #### Relational Adjectives (Pertainyms):
  - **Biomimetic:** Pertaining to or characterized by the imitation of biological processes.

-### Expanded Definition and Usage\nBiomimetic nanoparticles have gained significant attention in the field of nanomedicine due to their ability to interact with biological systems in a highly specific and efficient manner.
+### Expanded Definition and Usage:
+Biomimetic nanoparticles have gained significant attention in the field of nanomedicine due to their ability to interact with biological systems in a highly specific and efficient manner.
 By mimicking the surface properties and functionalities of biological entities, these nanoparticles can achieve targeted delivery of drugs to specific cells, such as cancer cells, while minimizing interaction with healthy cells.
 This selectivity reduces side effects and enhances the therapeutic effectiveness of the drugs.

 In addition to drug delivery, biomimetic nanoparticles are also used in the development of vaccines, where they can mimic viral or bacterial particles to stimulate a natural immune response without the risk of infection.
 Furthermore, their application in diagnostic imaging improves the visualization of disease states at the cellular or molecular level, facilitating earlier and more accurate diagnoses.